 Renting with bad credit can also involve a higher upfront cost, typically a higher security deposit, covering 2 to 3 months’ worth of rent.
 This will offer your landlord some security in case of late payments.

-Having bad credit can certainly cause some challenges when you’re looking to rent an apartment, or take out a loan, or do anything that involves someone relying on your financial responsibility.
+Having bad credit can certainly cause some challenges when you’re looking to rent an apartment, or take out a student loan, or do anything that involves someone relying on your financial responsibility.
 However, there are ways to make up for your past mistakes and improve your credit score.

 How to Remedy Your Bad Credit